xpepper/tracco/README.md

     @trackinguser +3p (@alessandrodescovi @michelevincenzi)

 ### TODO and Roadmap
-* Auth params could be passed in through constructor and env variables
 * Add logging (https://github.com/TwP/logging ?)
 * A card should be able to tell its total effort
 * CSV export (FasterCSV?)